 - All horticulture and houseplant entries are to be labeled with the variety name of the plant on the entry tag.
 This is important to the viewing public and may be used to determine a 'Best of Show' winner by the judge. - 2.
-Entries must have been grown by the exhibitor. - 3.
-An exhibitor may enter more than one entry in each horticulture class, provided each one is a different named cultivar.
+Entries must have been grown by the exhibitor. - An exhibitor may enter more than one entry in each horticulture class, provided each one is a different named cultivar.
 Please note that new entry divisions have been created to allow for easier class division, i.e. Coleus, entry 15-20.
 Also, with the new computerized tickets, there will be NO EDITS ALLOWED ON THE TICKETS!

-What appears on the entry ticket must be what is entered.

-- 4. Horticulture must be displayed in clear glass so that the judge can easily see the stem and foliage.
+- What appears on the entry ticket must be what is entered. - 4.
+Horticulture must be displayed in clear glass so that the judge can easily see the stem and foliage.
 The committee has clear containers but encourages exhibitors to use their own so that specimens will be supported well and in proportion. - 5.
-Cut a stem so that its length is in good proportion to the bloom. - 6.
-Foliage naturally growing on the stem should not be removed.
+Cut a stem so that its length is in good proportion to the bloom. - Foliage naturally growing on the stem should not be removed.
 This is considered important to health, vigor and cultivation.
 Plants should be clean and free from dirt or spray residue.
 Make sure to remove leaves that are below the water line.
 Using plant shine products will lead to disqualification. - When one bloom is required, remove small side buds cleanly.
-Leave foliage on. - Improperly groomed entries and those not disbudded may lose points or be disqualified. - 9.
-Potted houseplant entries for class 6 should be shown in containers no larger than 14" and be in good proportion to the size and maturity of the exhibit.
-Exhibitors must have possession of the plant for at least three months; this demonstrates the grower's skills. - NOTICE-Each exhibitor must stop at the entry and classification table with your entry/s so that a committee member may verify that your entry is placed in the correct location and you have complied with the above rules. - Horticulture Sweepstakes will be awarded in each show to the adult exhibitor entering the greatest total number of horticulture specimens in the show.
+Leave foliage on. - 8.
+Improperly groomed entries and those not disbudded may lose points or be disqualified. - Potted houseplant entries for class 6 should be shown in containers no larger than 14" and be in good proportion to the size and maturity of the exhibit.
+Exhibitors must have possession of the plant for at least three months; this demonstrates the grower's skills. - 10.
+NOTICE-Each exhibitor must stop at the entry and classification table with your entry/s so that a committee member may verify that your entry is placed in the correct location and you have complied with the above rules. - Horticulture Sweepstakes will be awarded in each show to the adult exhibitor entering the greatest total number of horticulture specimens in the show.

-Any questions about design specifications, please feel free to call one of the show chairmen.
-Design examples may be found on the internet at Pinterest.com/ohiogardenclubs and click on the floral design board.
+Any questions about design specifications, please feel free to call the show chairman.
+Design examples may be found on the Internet at Pinterest.com/ohiogardenclubs and click on the floral design board.
 Keep in mind the rules stated in the schedule!
-All photos may NOT follow the rules as stated in the Ohio Association of Garden Clubs Handbook for Exhibitor and Judges
+All photos may NOT follow the rules as stated in the Ohio Association of Garden Clubs Handbook for Exhibitors and Judges.
+OAGC.org has design examples for OAGC members.
+Contact the chairman if you would like more information about joining OAGC.